New Goodness-of-Fit Tests for Time Series Models: Introduction

+For the test statistics presented by \cite{Wong2005,ZhuKe2013} and \citet{LI20181}, the authors did not consider the cross-correlation between the residuals at different powers.
+The idea of using the cross-correlation between the residuals at different powers to test for linearity was considered by \citet{WelshJernigan1983,LL1985,LL1987,ZM2019}.

-To our knowledge, none of the tests in the time series literature has been proposed based on combining the autocorrelations of the residuals and the autocorrelations of their square values simultaneously with the cross-correlation between the residuals and their squared.
-In this article, we fill this gap by proposing four tests for simultaneous linear-nonlinear serial dependence in time series.
-The first part in each of the proposed tests is based on the autocorrelations of the residuals, which is used to test for linearity (adequacy of fitted ARMA model); the second is based on the autocorrelation of the squared-residuals, which can be used to test for ARCH, and the third one is based on the cross correlations between the residuals and their squared values, which can be used to test for other types of nonlinear models in which the residuals and their squares are cross-correlated.
-The cross-correlations between the residuals and their squared values propose two different tests.
-One is based on positive lags and other is based on negative lags.
-Thus, the proposed tests can be seen as mixed tests combining the \cite{Wong2005} and \citet{ZM2019} statistics.
-In Section \ref{sec:model.Assumptions} we define the general nonlinear model with some assumptions which we needed to derive the asymptotic distribution of the proposed statistics.
-In Section \ref{sec:new.test}, we propose new auto-and-cross-correlated tests that can be used to detect, simultaneously, linear and nonlinear dependency in time series models, and derive their asymptotic distribution as a chi-squared distribution.
-In Section \ref{sec:simulation}, we provide a Monte Carlo study comparing the performance of the proposed statistics with some tests commonly used in empirical finance.
+In this article, we propose four mixed portmanteau statistics for time series models.
+The proposed test statistics are composed by three components: The first of them utilizes the autocorrelations of the residuals, which is designed to capture the linear dependency in the mean part of time series models.
+Then, the second component of these statistics utilizes the autocorrelation of the squared residuals, which can be used to test for conditional heteroscedastic effects.
+The third component of these statistics is related to the cross-correlations between the residuals and their squared values, which may be helpful to test for other types of nonlinear models in which the residuals and their squared values are cross-correlated.
+The cross-correlations between the residuals and their squared values allow us to propose two different tests.
+One of these tests is based on the positive lags and the other one uses the negative lags.
+Therefore, the tests proposed in the present study combine the statistics presented in \cite{Wong2005} and \cite{ZM2019}.

-We show that the empirical significance level of the proposed tests successfully controls the Type I error probability and tends to have higher power than others in many cases.
-An illustrative application is given in Section \ref{sec:application} to demonstrate the usefulness of the proposed test for a real world data.
-We finish this article in Section \ref{sec:discussion} by providing a concluding remarks.
+The remainder of this article is organized as follows.
+Section \ref{sec:model.Assumptions} defines some popular time series models with their assumptions.
+In Section \ref{sec:new.test}, we propose new auto-and-cross-correlated test statistics for contrasting the adequacy of fitted time series models and derive their asymptotic distributions.
+In Section \ref{sec:simulation}, a Monte Carlo simulation study is conducted to compare the performance of the proposed statistics with some tests commonly used in the literature.
+We show that the empirical size of the proposed tests successfully controls the type I error probability and tends to have higher power than other tests in many cases.
+Section \ref{sec:application} presents illustrative applications to demonstrate the usefulness of the proposed tests for real-world data.
+We finish this article in Section \ref{sec:discussion} by providing concluding remarks.